 Much like Cards Against Humanity, these “twisted innuendos” are sure to result in a hilarious game night.
 Each deck includes question cards and response cards, and the best innuendo wins.
 This game comes with 400 phrase cards and 58 response cards, and it may have you “wet your pants laughing”.
 Check this one out if you’re tired of Cards Against Humanity and need a break from regular card games.

-That's What She Said - The Twisted Party Game
+That's What She Said Game - The Hilariously Twisted Party Game Adults Only

 BEST FOR THE LONG-TERM

 If you’re looking for a long game to play with your in-person roommates or family, here’s the board game for you.
 You’ll need a partner at least, as this isn’t easily played with virtual friends.
 Each player represents a faction of post World War 1 Eastern Europe trying to earn a fortune and claim land.
 You start off with a few resources such as power, popularity, coin and combat cards and collect more as you move along.
 Meant to sustain you in the long term, you’ll need to keep collecting these resources.
 As you try to move up in the world and claim as much coin and land as possible, the competition gets more heated.
 If you’re into role-playing capitalism, this one is for you.
 Think of it as Monopoly for history nerds.

 Stonemaier Games Scythe Board Game - An Engine-Building, Area Control for 1-5 Players, Ages 14+, Gray

 BEST FOR CLUE FANS